cosmos/cosmos-sdk/x/stake/store.md

 ## Validators
  - Prefix Key Space:    ValidatorsKey
  - Key/Sort:            Validator Owner Address
- - Contains:            All Validator records whether independent of being bonded or not
+ - Contains:            All Validator records independent of being bonded or not
  - Used For:            Retrieve validator from owner address, general validator retrieval

 ## Validators By Power
  - Prefix Key Space:    ValidatorsByPowerKey
  - Key/Sort:            Validator Power (equivalent bonded shares) then Block Height then Transaction Order
- - Contains:            All Validator records whether independent of being bonded or not
+ - Contains:            All Validator records independent of being bonded or not
  - Used For:            Determining who the top validators are whom should be bonded

 ## Validators Bonded